Reporting Services in Business Intelligence Development Studio (SSRS)

 SQL Server Business Intelligence Development Studio, the 32-bit development environment for Report Server and Report Model projects, is not designed to run on Itanium-based computers and is not installed on Itanium-based servers.
 However, support for BI Development Studio is available for x64-based computers.

 Projects, reports, or models that were designed in earlier versions of SQL Server are automatically upgraded to be compatible with the current version.
 Projects are upgraded when you open the corresponding solution file.
 Each report and model is automatically upgraded the first time you open it in a project.
 For more information, see Upgrading Reports.
 For more information about specific report definition schemas, see Report Definition Language Specification.
-For step-by-step instructions on how to find the RDL schema version in a report, in a project, or on the report server, see How to: Find the Report Definition Schema Version (SSRS).
+For step-by-step instructions on how to find the RDL schema version in a report, in a project, or on the report server, see How to: Identify the Report Schema Version.

 Report Server Project

 When you select a Report Server template to create new project, Report Designer opens.
 Use Report Designer to author, preview, and publish a report.
 For more information, see Working with Report Designer in Business Intelligence Development Studio.

 Use the following tabs, windows, menus, and tools to design and preview a report in Report Designer.